garden-rs/garden/README.md

 Garden is used by creating a simple configuration file and defining a directory structure for git trees.
-Existing trees can be added to the configuration using `gdn add`.
+Existing trees can be added to the configuration using `garden add`.

-When bootstrapping from a pre-defined `garden.yaml`, the `gdn init` command is used to bring trees into existence.
+When bootstrapping from a pre-defined `garden.yaml`, the `garden init` command is used to bring trees into existence.

 # Configuration